DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/LMG/PowerApp.md

 -	**Notes** - Additional information
 - ![License Manager PowerApp ](IMAGES/Environment.png "Environment") - **Environment** - Add Tenant and Serial number for all the customer's environments.
 - ![License Manager PowerApp ](IMAGES/Delete.png "Delete") **Delete** - Delete the Product record for the selected customer.
 The product can only be deleted if all the environments for the Product has been deleted.

+### Feature disable
+In order to disable a feature in the applicable environment, the following is required:
+- Product must be feature managed
+- Enabled - Set to Yes
+- Expiry date - Set to date in the past
+- Feature disable date - Set to date in the past

 ## Product Details
 Product Information shows all information relating to the Products that need to be license controlled